We are searching for

 • Discolored interiors.

-How to Tell if a Car Has Been in a Flood.
+How to Tell If a Car Has Been In a Flood

 With new car prices increasing and the availability of new cars decreasing, many consumers look for a good deal on a used vehicle.
 However, there are many flood-damaged cars on dealership lots today.
 If you want to avoid purchasing a flood-damaged car, you need to know what to look for.